 Back in Hong Kong for another trip?
 You haven’t seen it all.
 Whether you are a local or a visitor, there are lots of fun activities and sights to experience in Hong Kong.
 While the Disney Land or Ngong Ping are must-do and fantastic attractions, there are also plenty of quirky and alternative things worth to do!
-Discover our list of 34 alternative things to do in Hong Kong, so you can make the best of your trip!
+Discover our list of 34 unusual things to do in Hong Kong, so you can make the best of your trip!

 TourScanner is the No 1 meta-search engine for tours & travel activities.
 Search over 15 bookings websites and find your ideal travel activity at the best price.

 1 – Play life-sized billiard

 Player 11 is the first place in Hong Kong to feature a giant pool table that uses bowling ball-sized billiard balls.
 For this game, you’ve got to rely on your whole body to aim and pocket the ball!